-Where do you need dog liability insurance in Germany
+1.3) In which German states do you need dog liability insurance?

 Dog liability insurance in Germany is either compulsory, dependent on the dog breed or highly recommended.
 As a rule of thumb, it depends on which German state you live in.
-The dog liability insurance is required in almost all federal states for doggos who are classified as dangerous.
+Dog liability insurance is required in almost all federal states for doggos who are classified as dangerous.